SAT / ACT Prep Online Guides and Tips

 Let's take a moment to define the various scores you'll see on your PSAT score report to clear up any confusion and reveal where your percentiles and Selection Index come from.

-• Section scores (2)— a score for Math and a score for Evidence-Based Reading and Writing (EBRW), both between 160 and 760.
+• Section scores — a score for Math and a score for Reading and Writing, both between 160 and 760.

-• Selection Index— a scoring system used by the National Merit Scholarship Corporation to determine eligibility for Commended Scholar, Semifinalist, and Finalist
+• Selection Index — a scoring system used by the National Merit Scholarship Corporation to determine eligibility for Commended Scholar, Semifinalist, and Finalist; this score includes an index range from 48-228

 As you can see, there are a lot of scores on your PSAT score report.
 Your section and total scores, along with the percentiles they fall in, are by far the most important for understanding your performance on the test.

-Your cross-test scores and subscores are useful as feedback on your strengths and weaknesses as a test taker.
+Your knowledge and skills scores and comparison scores are useful as feedback on your strengths and weaknesses as a test taker.
 You can use this feedback to help you prep for the PSAT again (if you're a younger student) or to get ready for the SAT if you're already a junior.

 Now that we've defined these scores, let's consider the metric that compares your performance with that of other test takers: your PSAT percentiles.